tacosontitan/tacosontitan/README.md

-# Oh, umm, hello there! 👋
+# 👋

-I'm just another average millennial, with a 🔥 passion for all things code.
-I was born in 1991, and I have many hobbies including creating software, games, and mobile apps, playing video games, and guitar, day trading, and distance running.
-With that, my goal in life is, and always has been, to learn and experience as much as possible, within reason.
+I'm Hazel, a vivacious software developer with a burning passion for code.
+Born in 1991, I balance my love for technology with hobbies like gaming, hiking, surfing, dancing, and playing guitar.
+As a proud member of the LGBTQ+ community, I navigate life with ADHD while embracing abstract thought, vibrant colors, and a superlative love for music.

 [![Header](https://raw.githubusercontent.com/tacosontitan/tacosontitan/main/resources/header.jpg)](https://github.com/tacosontitan)